alex8b/gta5eyetracking/README.md

 http://steelseries.com/gaming-controllers/sentry-gaming-eye-tracker
 $149 / €199

-- MSI GT72S G TOBII Gaming Laptop https://us.msi.com/product/notebook/GT72S-G-Tobii-6th-Gen-GTX-980M.html
+- MSI GT72S G Tobii Gaming Laptop https://us.msi.com/product/notebook/GT72S-G-Tobii-6th-Gen-GTX-980M.html

 **You need to have an XBOX 360 Controller (or any other XInput compatible).**